 PO Number PO Statement PO1 To impart the quality of Medical Physics program focuses on the clinical application of radiation sciences in medicine.
 Students are trained to play a central role in developing, planning and implementing patient treatment programs.
 PO2 To apply Medical Physics theories, methods and tools related to measurement of radiation dose (relative and absolute), verification of output from radiation producing machines, patient-specific treatment plans development, approval, and verification.
 PO3 To provide hands-on clinical education and to prepare the graduate for the AERB board certification examination and a professional career in radiation therapy.
 PO4 To develop treatment plans that provides adequate target coverage while sparing normal and critical tissues.
-PO5 To demonstrate an awareness of the complexity of knowledge in medical physics as well as receptiveness to alternative interpretations, new knowledge, and alternative approaches to problem solving.
+To demonstrate an awareness of the complexity of knowledge in medical physics as well as receptiveness to alternative interpretations, new knowledge, and alternative approaches to problem solving.
+PO5

+PG REGULATION (R5)

+(2023-24 and onwards)

-PG REGULATION (R4) (Students Admitted in the AY 2022-23) (OUTCOME BASED EDUCATION WITH CBCS)
+(OUTCOME BASED EDUCATION WITH CBCS)

-Effective from the academic year 2022-23 and applicable to the students admitted to the Degree of Master of Arts/Commerce/Management/Science.
+Effective from the academic year 2023-24 and applicable to the students admitted to the Degree of Master of Arts/Commerce/Management/Science.

-1.NOMENCLATURE
+1. NOMENCLATURE

-1.1 Faculty: Refers to a group of programmes concerned with a major division of knowledge.
-Eg. Faculty of Computer Science consists of Programmes like Computer Science, Information Technology, Computer Technology, Computer Applications etc.

-1.2 Programme: Refers to the Master of Arts/Management/Commerce/Science Stream that a student has chosen for study.

-1.3 Batch: Refers to the starting and completion year of a programme of study.
-Eg. Batch of 2022-2024 refers to students belonging to a 2-year Degree programme admitted in 2022 and completing in 2024.

-1.4 Course: Refers to component of a programme.
-A course may be designed to involve lectures / tutorials / laboratory work / seminar / project work/ practical training / report writing / Viva voce, etc or a combination of these, to effectively meet the teaching and learning needs and the credits may be assigned suitably.

-a) Core Courses A course, which should compulsorily be studied by a candidate as a core requirement is termed as a Core course.

-b) Extra Departmental Course (EDC): A course chosen generally from a related discipline/subject, with an intention to seek exposure in the discipline relating to the core domain of the student.

-c) Discipline Specific Elective Course (DSE): Elective courses are offered under main discipline/ subject of study.
+- 1.1 Faculty: Refers to a group of programmes concerned with a major division of knowledge.
+Eg. Faculty of Computer Science consists of Programmes like Computer Science, Information Technology, Computer Technology, Computer Applications, Cognitive Systems, Artificial Intelligence and Machine Learning and Cyber Security and Data Analytics etc. - 1.2 Programme: Refers to the Master of Arts/Management/Commerce/Science Stream that a student has chosen for study. - 1.3 Batch: Refers to the starting and completion year of a programme of study.
+Eg. Batch of 2023-2025 refers to students belonging to a 2-year Degree programme admitted in 2023 and completing in 2025. - 1.4 Course: Refers to component of a programme.
+A course may be designed to involve lectures / tutorials / laboratory work / seminar / project work/ practical training / report writing / Viva voce, etc. or a combination of these, to effectively meet the teaching and learning needs and the credits may be assigned suitably. - a) Core Courses A course, which should compulsorily be studied by a candidate as a core requirement is termed as a Core course. - b) Extra Departmental Course (EDC): A course chosen generally from a related discipline/subject, with an intention to seek exposure in the discipline relating to the core domain of the student. - c) Discipline Specific Elective Course (DSE): Elective courses are offered under main discipline/subject of study.

-d) Project Work: It is considered as a special course involving application of knowledge in problem solving/analyzing/exploring a real-life situation.
-The Project work will be given in lieu of a Core paper.

-e) Extra credits Extra credits will be awarded to a student for achievements in co-curricular activities carried out outside the regular class hours.
-The guidelines for the award of extra credits are given in section two, these credits are not mandatory for completing the programme.

-f) Advanced Learner Course (ALC): ALC is doing work of a higher standard than usual for students at that stage in their education.
-Research work / internships carried out in Universities/ Research Institutions/ Industries of repute in India or abroad for a period of 15 to 30 days.
+- d) Internship/Industrial Training (IT): Students must undertake industrial / institutional training for a minimum of 15 days during the II semester summer vacation.
+The students will submit the report for evaluation during III semester. - e) Project Work: It is considered as a special course involving application of knowledge in problem solving/analyzing/exploring a real-life situation.
+The Project work will be given in lieu of a Core paper. - f) Extra credits: Extra credits will be awarded to a student for achievements in co-curricular activities carried out outside the regular class hours.
+The guidelines for the award of extra credits are given in section two, these credits are not mandatory for completing the programme. - g) Advanced Learner Course (ALC): ALC is doing work of a higher standard than usual for students at that stage in their education.
+Research work / internships carried out in University/Research Institutions/ Industries of repute in India or abroad for a period of 15 to 30 days.